bwz3rbot/SnootyScrape/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Installing

 First thing's first.
 You could use your current account for this, but I reccomend that you create a fresh account for the bot.